PushToCompute Pipeline Overview

 - Multiple application targets for various stages of the lifecycle (integration testing, system testing, production, etc.)

-While Docker images may be built and pushed locally or built by 3rd party services (e.g. Docker Hub automated builds), JARVICE's PushToCompute™ provides multiplatform build services for both x86_64 and ppc64le (64-bit Little Endian IBM POWER) as an integrated function.
+While Docker images may be built and pushed locally or built by 3rd party services (e.g. Docker Hub automated builds), JARVICE's PushToCompute™ provides multiplatform build services for x86_64, ARM and ppc64le (64-bit Little Endian IBM POWER) as an integrated function.

 The pipeline produces a JARVICE application from a Docker image, which in turn is compiled from Git source, as described above.
 Users may pull the Docker image to run and test locally at any time.
 The pipeline may also be automated using Web Hooks, to the point where a single